luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 Take benefit of Rook.io operator management lifecycle and request Rook to execute an automatic rolling upgrade to your Ceph Cluster.
 For that, you have to edit the CRD of your CephCluster to change the tag number of the version.
+The `oc edit` command will automatically open the vi editor, replace the following line:
-When editing Ceph cluster replace in the vi editor `image: ceph/ceph:v14.2.1-20190430` with **`image: ceph/ceph:v14.2.2-20190722`** Check the current Ceph version in the toolbox, before and after the upgrade.
+`image: ceph/ceph:v14.2.1-20190430` with **`image: ceph/ceph:v14.2.2-20190722`**
+Check the current Ceph version in the toolbox, before and after the upgrade.
 After changing version, watch the process of how Rook upgrades pods one by one starting with `rook-ceph-mon` then `rook-ceph-mgr` , `rook-ceph-osd` and finally `rook-ceph-rgw`.